Olive oil: Commercial grades

-All production begins by transforming the olive fruit into olive paste by crushing or pressing.
-This paste is then malaxed (slowly churned or mixed) to allow the microscopic oil droplets to agglomerate.
+All production begins by crushing or pressing the olive fruit to transform it into olive paste.
+This paste is malaxed (slowly churned or mixed) to allow the microscopic oil droplets to agglomerate.
 The oil is then separated from the watery matter and fruit pulp with the use of a press (traditional method) or centrifugation (modern method).
-After extraction the remnant solid substance, called pomace, still contains a small quantity of oil.
+The residue that remains after pressing or centrifugation can also produce a small amount of oil, called pomace.

 One parameter used to characterise an oil is its acidity.
 In this context, "acidity" is not chemical acidity in the sense of pH, but the percent (measured by weight) of free oleic acid.
-Measured by quantitative analysis, acidity is a measure of the hydrolysis of the oil's triglycerides: as the oil degrades, more fatty acids are freed from the glycerides, increasing the level of free acidity and thereby increasing hydrolytic rancidity.
+Olive oil acidity is a measure of the hydrolysis of the oil's triglycerides: as the oil degrades and becomes oxidized, more fatty acids are freed from the glycerides, increasing the level of free acidity and thereby increasing hydrolytic rancidity.
+Rancidity not only impacts the taste and color but also its nutritional value.

 Another measure of the oil's chemical degradation is the peroxide value, which measures the degree to which the oil is oxidized by free radicals, leading to oxidative rancidity.
 Phenolic acids present in olive oil also add acidic sensory properties to aroma and flavor.

 The grades of oil extracted from the olive fruit can be classified as: